balzack/databag/doc/backlog.md

 **Embed STUN/TURN:** directly support nat translation for webrtc as part of the server

-**Mobile HTTP:** support plaintext communcation with server from mobile app

 **More Languages:** add any additional language requests

 **CLI:** create a CLI client for automation